brc9087/Employee-TrackerHW/README.md

 ---
 1. Run `npm install` to install all dependencies
 2. Run `schema.sql` in MySQLWorkbench
-3. Run node server.js in VSS under the
+3. Run node server.js in VSS under the main folder

 ## Usage
 ---